todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 - `second_core` — demonstration of using the second RP2040 core for more CPU-intensive processing than is possible at the 48kHz sample rate
 - `sine_wave_float` — 440Hz sine wave generator, using floating-point numbers
 - `sine_wave_lookup` — 440Hz sine wave generator, demonstrating scanning and linear interpolation of a lookup table using integer arithmetic
 - `usb_detect` — Displays on the LEDs whether the USB port on the MTM Computer is acting as a 'downstream facing port' (MTM Computer is USB Host), or 'upstream facing port' (MTM Computer is USB device).
+Requires Computer 1.1.0 Hardware.

 ### Notes
 - Make sure execution of `ComputerCard::ProcessSample` always runs quickly enough that it has returned before the next execution begins (1/48kHz = ~20μs).
 (See the [guidance below](#programming) on achieving this)